Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Group membership
 The way to get group relationship depends on the graph api used, the default to get membership is the direct group of the user.
-If you want to get all transitive relationships, the following are configuration item:
+To get all transitive relationships, the following configuration is required:

 ```properties
 azure.activedirectory.graph-membership-uri=https://graph.microsoft.com/v1.0/me/transitiveMemberOf